CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/background_justification_algorithm.md

 Since the early 2000s, the OSI SAF have been developing state-of-the-art algorithms including swath-based retrievals, dynamic generation of tie-points, atmospheric correction of the brightness temperatures using {term}`RTM`s, and per-FoV uncertainties.
-Traditionally, these algorithms have used the KU and KA microwave bands from the {term}`SSMIS` and later the {term}`AMSR2` missions.
+Traditionally, these algorithms have used the K and KA microwave bands from the {term}`SSMIS` and later the {term}`AMSR2` missions.

 Since the mid 2010s, the CCI Sea Ice projects have contribute critical R&D input to the